What is the pickleball kitchen rule?

-The kitchen rules, in summary, means that when volleying a ball, a player can’t:
+The kitchen rule, in summary, means that when volleying a ball, a player can’t:

-Have any part of their body or anything it’s in contact with including the player’s partner, in the kitchen or touching the kitchen line
+- Have any part of their body or anything it’s in contact with including the player’s partner, or paddle, physically in the kitchen or touching the kitchen line.

-Allow their swing, the follow-through or the momentum from hitting the ball in the kitchen or touch the kitchen line.
+- Allow their swing, the follow-through, or the player’s momentum from hitting the ball in the kitchen or touch the kitchen line.
 If your leaning into hit a volley, that’s okay because your paddle is in the space above the ground – not on the ground.

-What this means is that it’s best to stay out of the kitchen and behind the kitchen line, always.
+To simplify it, the kitchen rule means that it’s best to stay out of the kitchen and behind the kitchen line, always.

 If you want to learn more about the official kitchen rules, keep reading because I’ve included further explanations of the official rules from the USAPA Rule Book.

 All volleys must be initiated outside of the non-volley zone.
 For players using wheelchairs, the front (smaller) wheels may touch the non-volley zone during a volley.e

 Okay, I think this one is clear.
-If you are going to volley the ball (hit the ball before it bounces) you must be standing outside of the kitchen and not on the kitchen line.
-Keep reading to understanding that although this rule appears simple, it gets more complicated.
+If you are going to volley the ball (hit the ball before it bounces) you must be standing outside of the kitchen and not on or touching the kitchen line.
+Keep reading to understand that although this rule appears simple, it gets more complicated.